fsnotify/fsnotify/CONTRIBUTING.md

 ### Supported commands

-    watch path          # Watch the path, reporting events for it.
+    watch path [ops]    # Watch the path, reporting events for it.
 Nothing is
                         # watched by default.
+Optionally a list of ops can be
+                        # given, as with AddWith(path, WithOps(...)).
     unwatch path        # Stop watching the path. watchlist n         # Assert watchlist length.